 Aggregating to the UNECE GNFR

 The aggregated sectors ‘gridded NFR’ (GNFR) for reporting are defined in Annex I to the Guidelines for reporting emission data under the Convention on Long-range Transboundary Air Pollution (see section 1).
 These aggregations can be achieved through the aggregation of the spatially resolved (mapped) detailed NFR sectors (or sector groups).
-Aggregation of NFR to GNFR prior to mapping is not recommended as it may result in reduced accuracy in the placement of emissions.
+Aggregation of NFR to GNFR prior to mapping is not recommended as it may result in reduced accuracy in the spatial allocation of emissions.
+For instance, sector GNFR I reports emissions from several off-road machinery categories that are associated to different locations including agricultural areas (i.e., agricultural machinery), industrial infrastructures (mobile sources in manufacturing industries) and lakes and coastal areas (i.e., recreational boats), among others.

 Estimating uncertainty in emission maps

 Where the location of emissions is estimated using proxy statistics, this will introduce significant uncertainty into the resulting emission maps.
 It can be useful to make an overall assessment of uncertainty for different sectors and different overall emission maps by pollutant in order that the data users can use the data in ways that best reflect the level of uncertainty.

-Emission maps for the UK have been assessed for uncertainty using a simple method.
-This is explained in section 5.1 of the UK Emission Mapping report (Tsagatakis et al, 2017).
+For instance, emission maps for the UK have been assessed for uncertainty using a simple method, as explained in section 5.1 of the UK Emission Mapping report (Tsagatakis et al, 2017).
+Also in Denmark the gridding model takes into account uncertainty of the spatial distribution, considering both the quality of the spatial dataset itself and the applicability as spatial proxy (Plejdrup et al., 2021).

+General Tiered guidance for spatial disaggregation of emissions by sector

+The table in this section provides a starting point for spatial distribution of emissions by sector, by identifying possible Tier 1, 2 and 3 methodologies for spatially disaggregating emissions for each (G)NFR sector.
+Given the large size of the resulting table, it is available as a separate Annex to this chapter in Excel format.

 Table 3.1: General tiered guidance for the spatial disaggregation of emissions by sector

-Notes on columns:

-NFR sector and NFR sector name describe the NFR sector codes used in national inventory report

-GNFR sector is required for gridded emissions reporting – see mapping table at http://www.ceip.at/fileadmin/inhalte/emep/xls/ConversionTableReportingCodes_October2015.xlsx

-Cat. gives an indication on whether the sector is fully, partly, or not covered by E-PRTR point sources using the following categories:

-A – E-PRTR point source relevant: covered by E-PRTR sources

-B – E-PRTR point source relevant: covered by E-PRTR sources but also including diffuse sources (below E-PRTR reporting threshold)

-C – E-PRTR relevant like industrial facilities (B), but only agricultural installations

-D – Diffuse sources, which are not covered by E-PRTR

-Tier 3, Tier 2, Tier 1 describes examples of methods that can be used for the best quality output (Tier 3, to a simple approximation of the emissions disaggregation (Tier 1)
+Information available from separate Excel file as Annex to this chapter.